Alex Molčan: 2022: Top 40, two ATP 250 finals & 500 semifinal, Wimbledon third round

-2023-2025: Masters third rounds, back to top 200
+2023–25: Masters third rounds, hiatus, surgery, out of top 500

 Molča started his 2023 season at the Maharashtra Open in Pune.
-Seeded fifth, he lost in the first round to Laslo Đere.
+Seeded fifth, he lost in the first round to Laslo Djere.
 At the ASB Classic in Auckland, he was defeated in the first round by Quentin Halys.
 At the Australian Open, he earned his first win of the year by beating 2014 champion, Stan Wawrinka, in the first round in a five-set thriller.
 He lost in the second round to sixth seed and world No. 7, Félix Auger-Aliassime.

 After the Australian Open, Molča represented Slovakia in the Davis Cup tie against the Netherlands.
 He lost to Tim van Rijthoven.
 In the end, the Netherlands won the tie over Slovakia 4–0.

 Seeded seventh at the Argentina Open, he fell in the first round to two-time champion Dominic Thiem.
 Seeded ninth at the Rio Open, he lost in the second round to Hugo Dellien.
 In Acapulco, he retired during his first-round match against Matteo Berrettini due to injury.
 In March, he competed at the BNP Paribas Open.
 Making his debut at this tournament, he defeated Albert Ramos Viñolas and upset 18th seed and world No. 20, Borna Ćorić, in the second round to reach the third round of a Masters for the first time in his career.
 He was defeated in the third round by Márton Fucsovics.
 At the following tournament, the 2023 Miami Open, he reached in two weeks back-to-back third rounds of a Masters 1000, defeating Jordan Thompson and upset 28th seed Yoshihito Nishioka.
 He withdrew from his third round match against world No. 5 Daniil Medvedev due to a right hip injury.

 At the Banja Luka Open he defeated Taro Daniel, Alexei Popyrin and Laslo Djere to reach the semifinals, where he was defeated by Andrey Rublev.

-At the 2023 US Open he lost to Grigor Dimitrov, after leading two sets to love, in five sets with three tiebreaks, in a match lasting close to 4 hours and 40 minutes, the longest of the day.
+At the 2023 US Open he lost to Grigor Dimitrov, after leading two sets to love, in five sets with three tiebreaks, in a match lasting close to 4 hours and 40 minutes, the longest of the day and the tournament thus far.

 As a part of Slovak Davis Cup team, Molčan helped to defeat Greece.
 He won both his singles matches, including a win against Stefanos Tsitsipas.

-After an up and down 2023 season, Molčan and Marián Vajda ended their coaching partnership in September.

 He finished the 2023 season outside of the top 100, ranked No. 119.
 He further fell out of the top 150 at world No. 162 on 1 April 2024 and out of the top 600 down to No. 646 on 31 March 2025.
-He returned to the top 300 on 25 August 2025, following winning the Challenger title at the 2025 Genesis Trading Cup in Sofia, Bulgaria, over Joel Schwärzler.
+He returned to the top 300 on 25 August 2025, following winning the Challenger title at the 2025 Genesis Cup II in Sofia, Bulgaria, over Joel Schwärzler.